pnp/powershell/documentation/Connect-PnPOnline.md

 Connect-PnPOnline -Url contoso.sharepoint.com -EnvironmentVariable
 ```

+This example uses the `AZURE_USERNAME` and `AZURE_PASSWORD` environment variables as credentials to authenticate.
+If `AZURE_CLIENT_ID` is not present, then it will try to use the default `PnP Management Shell Azure AD app` as fallback and attempt to authenticate.

 This method assumes you have the necessary environment variables available.
-For more information the required environment variables, please refer to this article, [Azure.Identity Environment Variables](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/identity/Azure.Identity#environment-variables) here.
+For more information about the required environment variables, please refer to this article, [Azure.Identity Environment Variables](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/identity/Azure.Identity#environment-variables) here.

+So, when using `-EnvironmentVariable` method for authenticating, we will require `AZURE_CLIENT_CERTIFICATE_PATH`, `AZURE_CLIENT_CERTIFICATE_PASSWORD` and `AZURE_CLIENT_ID` environment variables for using the service principal with certificate method for authentication.

+If `AZURE_USERNAME`, `AZURE_PASSWORD` and `AZURE_CLIENT_ID`, we will use these environment variables and authenticate using credentials flow.

 We support only Service principal with certificate and Username with password mode for authentication.
 Configuration will be attempted in that order.
 For example, if values for a certificate and username+password are both present, the client certificate method will be used.

-This example uses the `AZURE_USERNAME` and `AZURE_PASSWORD` environment variables as credentials to authenticate.
-If `AZURE_CLIENT_ID` is not present, then it will use the default `PnP Management Shell Azure AD app` as fallback and attempt to authenticate.

 ## PARAMETERS

 ### -AccessToken